RenderKit/oidn/doc/training.md

 The Intel Open Image Denoise source distribution includes a Python-based neural network training toolkit (located in the `training` directory), which can be used to train the denoising filter models with image datasets provided by the user.
+This is an advanced feature of the library which usage requires some background knowledge of machine learning and basic familiarity with deep learning frameworks and toolkits (e.g. PyTorch or TensorFlow, TensorBoard).

-The toolkit consists of the following command-line scripts:
+The training toolkit consists of the following command-line scripts:

 -   `preprocess.py`: Preprocesses training and validation datasets.